l3p-cv/lost/docs/docs/annotation.md

 time within the cluster view.

 ![sia-example](/img/mia-controls2.png)
+TODO: change image to up to date MIA!!! (arrow buttons)

 Figure 9: Right part of the MIA control panel.

 In some cases the annotator may want to have a closer look at a specific image of the cluster.
-In order to **zoom a single image** perform a **double click** on it.
-Figure 10 shows an example of a single image zoom.
-To scale the image back to original size, **double click** again.
+In order to **zoom a single image**, perform a **double click** on it.
+Figure 10 shows an example of such a single image zoom.
+To scale the image back to its original size, **double click** it again.

 ![sia-example](/img/mia-example-zoom.png)
 Figure 10: Zoomed view of a specific image of the